-The combined response matrix for all twenty observers is shown in Appendix B. The first dependent measure calculated was percent correct, to assess how accurate identification was in the testing condition.
-During the training phase, observers had no difficulties identifying the path shapes; their mean terminal accuracy was 97.57% (SD=2.53%), and they only needed an average of 2.4 blocks to reach criterion (the minimum they had to do was 2).
-The mean (and standard deviation) percent correct during the Testing phase were 85.21% (7.41%), where chance performance would be 20%.
+The combined response matrix for all 20 observers is shown in Appendix B. The first dependent measure calculated was percent correct, to assess how accurate identification was in the testing condition.
+During the training phase, observers had no difficulties identifying the path shapes; their mean terminal accuracy was 97.57% (SD =2.53%), and they only needed an average of 2.4 blocks to reach criterion (the minimum required was 2).
+The mean percent correct during the testing phase was 85.21% (SD = 7.41%), where chance performance would be 20%.
 The observers were clearly not having much difficulty identifying the path shapes in the depth orientation.

 The second dependent measure calculated was d-prime (d').
-This was used to determine if the observers tended to confuse any of the path shapes more than any of the others.
-First, d' were computed for each event compared to the other events combined (Table 1).
-For example, a d' was computed for the Asymmetric path shape versus the other four path shapes combined, to see if the Asymmetric path was difficult to discriminate.
-Pairwise d' were also calculated for each combination of path shapes, to see if any two displays were confused by participants (Table 2).
-A rule-of-thumb is that a d' above 1.0 indicates sensitivity to the difference in displays, whereas anything below 1.0 indicates that the two stimuli were confused (Macmillan & Creelman, 1991).
-For example, the d' for the Asymmetric event was 2.15, which indicates that observers had no difficulty discriminating the Asymmetric path from the other path shapes.
-Overall, in this task, observers did not appear to have any trouble identifying the path-shapes when viewed in depth (all d-primes are above 1.0).
-To test if any d' were significantly different from any other d', 95% confidence intervals were computed for the difference in d' (Table 3).
-The results indicated that the Bimodal and Circular paths had the best performance (no significant difference), followed by the Flower path, and the lowest discrimination performance was for the Stretched and Asymmetric path shapes (no significant difference).
-The results indicated that the comparison of the Asymmetric path and Stretched path had a significantly lower d' than any other pairwise comparison.
-While observers could still reliably discriminate between these two, their performance was significantly worse than for other displays.
-This finding is notable, because Muchisky & Bingham (2002), found that the speed profile shapes that were most confused were the Asymmetric and Stretched speed profiles.
-The two forms both exhibit large variation in curvature including sections of very low (nearly flat) curvature and sections of high curvature.
-These aspects seem to be highly salient, enough so to make the forms confusable despite the difference in symmetry.
+This was used to determine whether the observers tended to confuse any of the path shapes more than they did any of the others.
+First, d' were computed for each event compared with the other events combined (Table 1).
+For example, a d' was computed for the asymmetric path shape versus the other four path shapes combined, to see whether the asymmetric path was difficult to discriminate.
+Pairwise d' were also calculated for each combination of path shapes, to see whether any two displays were confused by participants (Table 2).
+A rule of thumb is that a d' above 1.0 indicates sensitivity to the difference in displays, whereas anything below 1.0 indicates that the two stimuli were confused (Macmillan & Creelman, 1991).
+For example, the d' for the asymmetric event was 2.15, indicating that observers had no difficulty discriminating the asymmetric path from the other path shapes.
+Overall, observers in this task did not appear to have any trouble identifying the path shapes viewed in depth (all d's > 1.0).
+To test whether any d' were significantly different from any other d', 95% confidence intervals were computed for the difference in d' (Table 3).
+The results indicated that the bimodal and circular paths had the best performance (no significant difference), followed by the flower path, and the lowest discrimination performance was for the stretched and asymmetric path shapes (no significant difference).
+The results indicated that the comparison of the asymmetric path and stretched path had a significantly lower d' than did any other pairwise comparison.
+Although observers could still reliably discriminate between these two, their performance was